zsviczian/obsidian-excalidraw-plugin/README.md

 # Key features
 - The plugin aims to integrate Excalidraw seemlessly into Obsidian including Command Palette actions, File Explorer features, Option Menu commands, and the Ribbon Button.
-- CTRL+Click on the ribbon button, or in the file explorer to create / open drawings in a new pane.
+- CTRL/CMD+Click on the ribbon button, or in the file explorer to create / open drawings in a new pane.
 - Settings will allow you to customzie Excalidraw to your needs:
   - Default folder for new drawings and define custom filename pattern for new drawings.
   - Template for new drawings.
 The template will restore stroke properties.
 This means you can set up defaults in your template for stroke color, stroke width, opacity, font family, font size, fill style, stroke style, etc. This also applies to ExcalidrawAutomate.